About Sunny Day Farms

 Visitors are welcome by appointment! (firstname.lastname@example.org, or text 785-313-2056), or call 785-348-5715, so that we can show you around.

 Please share a brief synopsis of the history of your farm:

-Grandpa Clarence started Strunkle Farms.
+Grandpa Clarence started Stuenkel Farms.
 Our family has always had a reputation as being hard-working, straight-forward, honest, frugal individuals who were called to be good stewards of the land and animals under our care.
-We have always routinely moved out livestock to fresh pastures for the health of both the animals and the grasses.
-Now this practice has become popular and is called “rotational grazing”, but it is nothing new for us.
-We have also allowed them to graze the pastures and have free-choice of hay and supplements if they want it.
+We have always routinely moved our livestock to fresh pastures for the health of both the animals and the grasses.
+Now this practice has become popular and is called “rotational grazing,” but it is nothing new for us.
+We have also allowed them to graze the pastures and have free-choice of hay and mineral supplements if they want it.
 Grazing is what cows do best and giving them options of what to graze on and when, makes for happy animals.

 What animals do you raise?

 Which, if any, organic certification does your farm have?
 If none, do you use organic or conventional practices?

 We are NOT certified organic.
 However, we raise them the old-fashioned way, (pre-industrial era), without grain or hormones.